NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.5.2 =
+This maintenance update fixes a bug that prevented changes to menu section names from being saved when they were listed in the second column.

 = 1.5.1 =
 This minor maintenance update fixes a couple of rare, non-critical bugs.